Scottish Football Alliance

-The Scottish Football Alliance was a football league football structure set up in Scotland in competition with the Scottish Football League.
-Its success in the early years of professional football in both England and Scotland made Alliance the basis for a second division in both countries.
-The alliance attracted a number of Junior clubs to the League system to guarantee its longevity for years to come.
+The Scottish Football Alliance was a league football structure set up in Scotland in competition with the Scottish Football League.
+Its success in the early years of professional football in both England and Scotland made the Alliance the basis for a second division in both countries.
+The Alliance attracted a number of Junior clubs to the League system, which boosted its future viability.

 1891–97

 Originally founded in 1891 to rival the League, the Scottish Alliance was one of a number of leagues set up a year after the Scottish Football League was formed.
-The original members were Airdrieonians, Ayr, East Stirlingshire, Morton F.C., Kilmarnock, King's Park, Linthouse F.C., Northern, Partick Thistle, Port Glasgow Athletic, St Bernard's F.C. and Thistle.
+The idea came from five Glaswegian clubs - Clyde, Linthouse, Thistle, Partick Thistle, and Northern - and other clubs from around the region were invited, the initial membership eventually including Airdrieonians, Ayr, East Stirlingshire, Morton, Kilmarnock, King's Park, Port Glasgow Athletic, and St Bernard's, although Clyde dropped out.
 Two other clubs (Leith Athletic F.C. and Aberdeen) also pledged to join but dropped out; Queen's Park F.C. turned down an invitation.

 In 1892, several clubs left and the league was reconstituted with a smaller membership; the league decided to reduce to 10 clubs, and, with 2 vacancies, attracted applications from nine clubs.
-St Bernard's - who had sought to leave - was re-elected, and Vale of Leven were also elected; the disappointed clubs were Albion Rovers, Arthurlie, East Stirlingshire, Hurlford, Morton, Port Glasgow Athletic, and Glasgow Wanderers.
+St Bernard's – who had sought to leave – was re-elected, and Vale of Leven were also elected; the disappointed clubs were Albion Rovers, Arthurlie, East Stirlingshire, Hurlford, Morton, Port Glasgow Athletic, and Glasgow Wanderers.

-In 1893 a number of clubs returned, but during the summer, the Alliance was used as the backbone of the new Second Division of the Scottish League.
-The league, bolstered by the inclusion of a number of clubs from the Scottish Football Federation, continued for four more years.
+In 1893 a number of clubs returned, but during the summer, the Alliance became the backbone of the new Second Division of the Scottish League.
+The league, bolstered by the inclusion of a number of clubs from the Scottish Football Federation, continued for four more years by recruiting new members.
+One candidate club, Gaelic of Coatbridge, was advised to improve the quality of its pitch to gain admission in 1895, but lost its ground entirely and was wound up.